 Risk #4: Web Loading Performance

-Therefore, I wouldn’t use Dynamic Yield, or any other personalization platform, to dynamically inject content that is important for SEO.
+Therefore, I wouldn’t use a personalization and experimentation platform, to dynamically inject content that is important for SEO.
 Instead, I’d make sure that content that is important for SEO, appears in the static source code of the pages.
 By doing that, you ensure that non-personalized user experiences or users without JS-enabled browsers will get the default, fallback content.
 You also ensure that most bots, Googlebot included, will be exposed to the content that is important for your SEO strategy.
 It’s safe to assume that, generally speaking, Google’s ranking algorithms rely on the default, static version of a page – instead of on the potentially unlimited amount of personalized variations that a given page can have.

 Below is a summary of the experiments conducted and how our Dynamic Content capabilities, which personalize experiences for visitors by dynamically replacing the content, design, and layout, affect a site’s SEO, including crawling and indexation.